Kevin Jones (American football)

-Kevin S. Jones (born August 21, 1982) is a former American college and professional football player.
-Jones was a consensus All-American running back for Virginia Tech in 2003 and selected in the first round of the 2004 NFL Draft.
-Jones played professionally for six seasons (2004–10) for the Detroit Lions and Chicago Bears in the National Football League (NFL).
+Kevin S. Jones (born August 21, 1982) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Virginia Tech Hokies, earning consensus All-American honors in 2003.
+Jones was selected in the first round of the 2004 NFL draft.
+He played in the NFL for six seasons from 2004 to 2009 with the Detroit Lions and Chicago Bears.

-Early years
+Early life

 High school

 Jones was born in Chester, Pennsylvania.
 With his natural ability and his father's training regimen, he became a highly conditioned athlete at a very young age.
-Jones was a multi-sport athlete in high school (1997-2001) and competed at the varsity level as a freshman at Cardinal O'Hara High School in Springfield Township, Delaware County, Pennsylvania.
+Jones was a multi-sport athlete in high school (1997–2001) and competed at the varsity level as a freshman at Cardinal O'Hara High School in Springfield Township, Delaware County, Pennsylvania.

 Track and field

 Jones was a star track and field athlete, excelling in the 60 meters (6.79 sec), 100 meters (10.59 sec), long jump (6.92 m) and triple jump (14.57 m).